maelfosso/g2i-nodejs/README.md

 - **`DELETE /acronym/:acronym`**
   - ▶ deletes `:acronym`
   - ▶ uses an authorization header to ensure acronyms are protected

+The `X-REMAINING` field in the response headers indicate if there are more results.

 For the authorization header, the TOKEN is the `**auth**` field from `src/config/config.ts` file